 Bathroom with bath, shower cubicle, WC and wash-basin

-Take care, there are sloping ceilings in bedroom 4. *A cot is not provided, bring your own travel cot.
+Take care, there are sloping ceilings in bedroom 4.
+We're pleased to advise that one dog will be accepted at St Porth from 17 September 2022 onwards. *A cot is not provided, bring your own travel cot.

 - Arrive/Depart Saturday